acgetchell/mundus-atrox/src/journals/fourteenth.md

 6. *CoralKing* moves near me and holds his action
 7. The Ogres are not affected by the sickening radiance.
 2 move to attack me and *CoralKing*, within range and provoke attacks of opportunity. *CoralKing* gets hit for 9 damage.
 Others start to move out of the gate and meet *Actias*, *Calmul*’s companion, and the shadowspawn.
 I attack and hit twice doing 35 damage.
 8. *Viker* casts lightning bolts and hits doing 27 HP damage, wiping out the Ogre in front of me.
-9. *Tysnera* uses her wand of magic missiles on the 3 Ogres at the front of the gate.
+9. *Tysnera* uses her wand of Magic Missiles on the 3 Ogres at the front of the gate.
 She does 7 HP damage.
 Her shadowspawn hits an Ogre and does 7 HP damage.
 10. *Benjamin* hits twice and does 16 damage and 15 damage, taking out 2 Orcs.
 11. *Actias* casts booming blade and attacks, doing 10 damage.
 12. 14 Orcs take 12 HP damage from the sickening radiance.